Fort Lauderdale Sun: 1984: Champions

 When the Sun built its team for the 1984 season, they were able to secure the services of several former Strikers who had chosen not to go north with the NASL club.
-Teófilo Cubillas, Jim Tietjens, Ernst-Jean Baptiste, and player-coach Keith Weller all signed with the Sun (though Cubillas would only commit to playing home games), and they were joined by former English international Dave Watson and Scottish international Asa Hartford, giving the Sun one of the most talented rosters in the league.
+Teófilo Cubillas, Jim Tietjens, Ernst-Jean Baptiste, and player-coach Keith Weller all signed with the Sun (though Cubillas would only commit to playing home games), and they were joined by former English international Dave Watson and former Scottish international Asa Hartford, giving the Sun one of the most talented rosters in the league.
 This paid dividends, as they played to a 15–9 record, scoring fifty-three goals and giving up only thirty-four.
 The Sun finished at the top of the Southern Division and just a few standings points behind the Oklahoma City Stampede for the top seed in the playoffs.
 They would achieve this on-field success despite primary owner Ronnie Sharp's arrest less than a month into the season for alleged participation in a large drug smuggling operation.

-In the playoff semifinals, the Sun crushed the Buffalo Storm by scores of 3-0 and 5-1.
+In the playoff semifinals, the Sun crushed the Buffalo Storm by scores of 30 and 51.
 The championship round against the Houston Dynamos would be much more closely contested.
 Houston won the first game at home in a shootout.
-The Sun won Game 2 by a score of 3-0, setting up a decisive Game 3 on September 1.
+The Sun won Game 2 by a score of 30, setting up a decisive Game 3 on September 1.
 This game also ended tied after regulation and overtime, but the Sun would win the shootout round this time to clinch the first USL championship.
-During the series, the troubled Ronnie Sharp announced that he had sold the team to a group composed mainly of doctors who had sat together at Strikers games.
+During the series, the troubled Sharp announced that he had sold the team to a group composed mainly of doctors who were also former Strikers season tickets holders.